HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 # 2 !
 Decide for diagram type.!
 # side note: Just set one parameter on True / string, or both False!
-storage_diagram = 'single' # 'fusion' = zusammen in einem Plot mit Supply, 'single' nur Speicher, None = nur Supply heat_demand_diagram = False # true if you want demand plot compare_supplies_diagram = False # true if you want to compare supplies of all assets
+storage_diagram = 'single' # 'fusion' = together in one plot with supply, ‘single’ only storage, None = only supply heat_demand_diagram = False # true if you want demand plot compare_supplies_diagram = False # true if you want to compare supplies of all assets